Cat’s Stage 2B IDC & DCIS, ER+ Breast Cancer Story

 The loss of my eyebrows and eyelashes was incredibly rough.
 I didn’t have to shave my legs, though, so that was nice!

 The exchange surgery went really well.
 I didn’t have to have drainage tubes.
 It was so much easier than getting my breast tissue removed.

 The expanders would turn and move, and they were so uncomfortable.
 The surgery corrected that, and I finally had implants.

-I was on Tamoxifen for about eleven months.
+I was on tamoxifen for about 11 months.
 I started to get really bad suicidal ideation.
 I couldn’t get out of bed, shower, or do anything.
 I went off of it for a month, and I felt so much better.